 - consuming excessive amounts of sugar

 - playing video game

 - poor parenting

-These factors can worsen ADHD symptoms.
-However, none of these factors have been proven to directly cause ADHD.
+These factors can potentially worsen ADHD symptoms.
+None of these factors have been proven to directly cause ADHD.